pickles976/HariRecipes/README.md

 # Performance

-To get this project to run on smaller VMs, we need to conserve memory usage.
+To get this project to run on smaller VMs, we need to restrict memory usage.
 The first memory-saving feature is to put our recipe data into a SQLite file that can live on-disk.
 Query speed with batching is slower than reading from a list in-memory, but negligible compared to the time taken up by the similarity search.

 The second thing we can do is decrease the precision of our vector embeddings.
 The embeddings are `float32` by default.
 We can quantize these to binary without [losing much accuracy](https://emschwartz.me/binary-vector-embeddings-are-so-cool/).
 This also gives us a 100x speedup in search.

-However, keeping the full-sized embeddings in memory for rescoring takes up about 500MB.
+Keeping the full-sized embeddings in memory for rescoring takes up about 500MB.
 We can skip the rescoring step, but this affects our accuracy quite a bit.
 The most relevant search result wont always be at the top now.
 Increasing the number of search results can help, but it's not as convenient for users.
-However, my goal for deployment is to get this to fit on a $5 Digital Ocean droplet, so the user will have to suffer.
+However, my goal for deployment is to get this to fit on a $5 Digital Ocean droplet, so the user will have to suffer unless they decide to self-host (Consider this the second punishment).

 |                 | Memory Usage |
 |-----------------|--------------|